zkutasi/homelab/backups/README.md

 Cons:

-- No central management possible, the webUI (backrest) is local to the host (this is incoming, see [here](https://github.com/garethgeorge/backrest/issues/68), proposed to be ready in 1.9.0+)
+- No central management possible, the webUI (backrest) is local to the host (this is incoming, see [this issue](https://github.com/garethgeorge/backrest/issues/68), proposed to be ready in 1.9.0+)
 - Non-Agent based, Works over SSH, remote hosts must be mounted

 ### Kopia